-We are pleased to be able to offer visa sponsorship for those boys wishing to apply for a Tier 4 student (child) visa to study in the UK.
+We are pleased to be able to offer visa sponsorship for those boys wishing to apply for a Child Student visa to study in the UK.

-Boys of a non-British or EU nationality will be required to evidence their right to remain and study in the UK, be it indefinite leave to remain or as a dependant of a parent with the right to reside in the UK on a Tier 1 or 2 visa.
+Boys of a non-British or EU nationality will be required to evidence their right to remain and study in the UK, be it indefinite leave to remain or as a dependant of a parent with the right to reside in the UK.

-Those wishing to study at Newcastle School for Boys on a Tier 4 visa should state so on their Application Form.
+Those wishing to study at Newcastle School for Boys on a Child Student visa should state so on their Application Form.
 Boys may be assessed for entry at the School or at their current school.
 If an offer of a place is given, a non-refundable £500 deposit will be required along with the parents’ acceptance of the place.
 Once accepted, the School will be in touch to make arrangements to raise a Confirmation of Studies (CAS) letter in support of the boy’s visa application.

 English as an Additional Language (EAL)

 All boys applying to the School will be asked to state their first language.
 Where a boy’s first language isn’t English, those for entry into Years 7 and above will be asked to sit an additional EAL assessment as part of the entry process.
 Boys entering into Year 6 or below will not need to sit an additional assessment however, their level of English language will be determined through the general assessment process.

 The School will use this assessment to identify whether a boy would need EAL support to access the curriculum successfully.
 A view will be taken that a boy either does not require any support, requires a little support to access the curriculum, requires a significant amount of support to access the curriculum or his English is not of a level that an offer can be made for a place at the School.